syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data-Validation.md

 ---
 # Working with Data Validation

 Data Validation is a list of rules to the data that can be entered in a cell.
 This can be applied by using **IDataValidation** interface.
-Following are some validation types that XlsIO supports
+XlsIO supports following validation types.

 * **Text** **Length** **Validation**
 * **Time** **Validation**